A Unified Data Representation Learning for Non-parametric Two-sample Testing: Preliminaries

-where $n_{\rm te} = | \mathcal{S}_{\rm te} |$ and $\mathbb{I}$ is the indicator function.
-Finally, we compute the $p$-value to determine if the test statistic is significantly greater than the random guessing accuracy, utilizing the approximate null distribution of C2ST outlined in Appendix \ref{A1} and the permutation test discussed next.
+where $n_{\rm te} = |\mathcal{S}_{\rm te}|$ and $\mathbb{I}$ is the indicator function.
+Finally, we compute the $p$-value to determine if the test statistic is significantly greater than the random guessing accuracy, utilizing the approximate null distribution of C2ST \citep{Lopez:C2ST, kim2020classificationaccuracyproxysample} and the permutation test \citep{good_permutation}.

-\textbf{Testing with $\hat{t}$.} According to the standard central limit theorem \citep{serfling2009approximation}, the test statistic $\hat{t}$ in~\eqref{stats_s} converges to normal distributions under both the null or alternative hypothesis.
-Although it is viable for us to derive the threshold $t_{\alpha}$ of the null hypothesis distribution and perform a traditional Z-Test, it is simpler and faster to instead implement a permutation test \citep{sutherland:mmd-opt}.
-We will permute and randomly assign samples to new $S_P^{\rm te'}$ and $S_Q^{\rm te'}$ for $n$ times.
-Under $H_0$, the samples from $\mathbb{P}$ and $\mathbb{Q}$ should be interchangeable, implying that the test statistic $\hat{t}$ should exhibit minimal variation between its value based on the original sequence of samples and its computation from several randomly permuted sequences.
-Thus, if the original test statistic is large enough than most of the statistic derived from the randomly permuted sequences, we can conclude that we reject $H_0$.

-\textbf{C2ST-based MMD (C2ST-M).} Moreover, we can also consider using a trained classifier in C2ST to extract representations of two samples, and then regard representations of two samples as the new two samples.
+\textbf{C2ST with logits (C2ST-L).} Moreover, we can also consider using the trained classifier $f^*$ in C2ST not directly to compute the accuracy but to extract representations of two samples \citep{cheng2020classificationlogittwosampletesting}.
+Let $h$ be the feature extractor of $f^*$, then $h(z)$ (could be the model's output, i.e., logit, or the model's hidden-layer output) can be regarded as representations of two samples as the new two samples.
 For these new two samples, we can use MMD (with a linear kernel) to compute the difference between two samples.
-Let $S_{P}^{\rm te}$ and $S_{Q}^{\rm te}$ be the splitting samples of $S_P$ and $S_Q$ in the testing set $\mathcal{S}_{\rm te}$ and $n_{x}^{\rm te}$ and $n_{y}^{\rm te}$ be the sample size of $S_{P}^{\rm te}$ and $S_{Q}^{\rm te}$.
-In general, the statistic used in C2ST-M is
+Let $S_\mathbb{P}^{\rm te}$ and $S_\mathbb{Q}^{\rm te}$ be the splitting samples of $S_\mathbb{P}$ and $S_\mathbb{Q}$ in the testing set $\mathcal{S}_{\rm te}$ and $n_{x}^{\rm te}$ and $n_{y}^{\rm te}$ be the sample size of $S_\mathbb{P}^{\rm te}$ and $S_\mathbb{Q}^{\rm te}$.
+In general, the statistic used in C2ST-L is

-where $h$ is the feature extractor (could be the model's output, i.e., logit), or the model's hidden-layer output, and $\|\cdot\|_2$ is the L2 norm.
-When $h$ is logits, C2ST-M is known as C2ST-L in \citep{liu2020learning}.
+where $\|\cdot\|_2$ is the L2 norm.
+When $h(z)$ is logits, C2ST-L is the same as C2ST-L used by \citet{liu2020learning}.